Cinema of Egypt: Talkies

 Several sound films were released in 1933, such as; The Marriage by Fatima Rushdi, Atone for Your Sin by Aziza Amir, The Night of a Lifetime by Mohamed Bayoumi, starring Amina Mohamed and Ahmad Farid, Enchanting Eyes by Ahmed Galal, starring Galal with Assia Dagher, The Accusation by Mario Volpe, starring Bahiga Hafez and Zaki Rostom.
 In 1934, Naguib el-Rihani starred in His Excellency Kechkech Bey, the sound version of the 1931 silent film of the same title.

 Magda Wassef, in her book Egypte: 100 ans de Cinema, defines realism in cinema as a reflection of reality, how we understand reality, how we discover the factual causes of certain circumstances, as well as shedding light on the changes that occur from an individual perspective as well as a collective one.
 She mentions three films in the 1930s and 1940s Egyptian cinema that fulfill these elements of realism on different levels: Fritz Kramp's Lachine (1938), Kamal Selim's The Will (1939), and Kamel al-Telmessani's The Black Market (1945).

 Studio Misr

-In 1935, Studio Misr, financed by industrialist Talaat Harb, emerged as the leading Egyptian equivalent to Hollywood's major studios, a role the company retained for three decades.
+In 1935, Studio Misr (also known as Studios Misr or in English as The Studio of Egypt), financed by industrialist Talaat Harb, emerged as the leading Egyptian equivalent to Hollywood's major studios, a role the company retained for three decades.
 Historian Samir Kassir notes (2004) that Studio Misr (founded 1935) in particular, "despite their ups and downs, were to make Cairo the third capital of the world's film industry, after Hollywood and Bombay, but ahead of Italy's Cinecittà."

 Umm Kulthum starred in Weddad, her film debut in 1936, which was the first production of Studio Misr, the film was a hit in Egypt and the Arab world.
 Several films were released by the studio the best few years such as Salama Is Okay with Studio Misr in 1937, the film stars Naguib el-Rihani who was a theatre actor and starred in several comedy films in the 1930s and the 1940s.